Add a Feature

 - How should the new functionality tie into the navigation of the product?
 Expect to try more than one approach here.

-- You must be able to defend your design decisions based on research and testing.
+- You must be able to defend your design decisions based on testing.

-- The company already has an established aesthetic and defined look and feel.
+- The product already has an established aesthetic and defined look and feel.
 How will you maintain this in your high-fidelity prototype?

 Requirements